simonambridge/RTFAP2/README.md

 ###Batch Analytics

 A Spark batch job that runs daily rolling up all the transactions in the last day by merchant and calculating the total_amount, avg_amount and total_count.
-(Daily Roll-Up Reports of last-Week and last-Day transactions for each merchant.)

 Roll up batch analytics code can be found under the directory 'RollUpReports'